FelixOnline/v2/content/articles/2016-6-15-we-interview-the-dpfs-candidates.md

 subtitle: >
   Why didn’t these people run before?
 date: "2016-06-15 13:23:57 +0100"

 # Attributes from Felix Online V1
 id: "6268"
 old_path: /features/6268/we-interview-the-dpfs-candidates
 aliases:
  - /features/6268/we-interview-the-dpfs-candidates
+imported: true
+comments:
+ - Lots of people saying exams were the reason they didnt run A question then are the big elections at the right time of year to ensure most students have a fair chance to runcampaignThey really need to change the way the DPFS works The role description doesnt really fit with the way the union works atm A student should have oversight of the finances but should they really be doing an accountants job when there are real accountants about

 # Article Taxonomies
 categories:
  - features
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true